 Even the word “spiderweb” in Swedish could be translated literally as “Loki’s net.”
 Perhaps this is why Loki is sometimes also referred to as the patron god of fishermen, and not at all surprising that he is sometimes called “the tangler.”

 In modern times, many people have suggested that Loki’s “trickery” shows similarities to Christianity’s Lucifer.
-This theory became especially popular to Aryan theorists who were tasked by The Third Reich with proving that all religions stemmed from Norse mythology.
+This theory became especially popular with Aryan theorists who were tasked by The Third Reich with proving that all religions stemmed from Norse mythology.

 Today, few academics make this link but discuss if Loki is also the Norse god Lóðurr, who created the first humans.